 - If at all possible, just let the pimple heal naturally.
 Non-cystic pimples should heal on their own within a week, and it’s the safest way to deal with them.

 Verdict: Probably, but don’t count on it.
 Acne subsides or at least becomes more tolerable for most people after their teens.
 However, there are several problems with the idea of “just waiting it out.”

 - Adult acne is quite common.
 There is no guarantee that acne will go away or get better.

 - Acne can affect your self-esteem and overall quality of life in various ways.
 It can also lead to permanent scarring.
 There’s no good reason to delay treatment.

 “I’ll know right away if my acne treatment is working.”

 1The more immediately damaging rays like UVC are blocked by the ozone layer.
-There is some new research about the potential effects of infrared light and visible light which *are* present, but the evidence is still speculative and relatively unknown.
-The evidence that UVA and UVB damages the skin and increases skin cancer risk, however, is decades old and well established.
+There is some new research about the potential effects of infrared light and visible light, which *are* present, but the evidence is still speculative and relatively unknown.
+However, the evidence that UVA and UVB damage the skin and increases skin cancer risk is decades old and well established.